Mako Nishimori Ceramic Exhibition

 Nishimori has owned ceramic school, Togei Kyoshitsu of NY, since 1994 in New York.
 There are more than 1,500 students in total that have learned various Japanese techniques both in hand building and wheel throwing class.
 Many members of her class come to her studio to relax and enjoy by making ceramic works.
 Nishimori has held and joined numerous ceramic exhibitions and group shows.
 In addition, Nishimori plays an active part as a director of Tokyo-NY ceramic competition since 1999.
 This exhibition will be a special opportunity to enjoy Nishimori's latest artworks.

 Opening reception will be held on Friday, November 9th from 6:30 pm to 8:30 pm.
 Please join us to talk with the artist and enjoy a bowl of matcha.

-During this exhibition, "Tōcha" tea ceremony with Nishimori’s artworks will be held on Sunday, November 11th from 11 am and on Thursday, November 15th from 6:30 pm.
+During this exhibition, "Tōcha" tea ceremony hosted by Souheki Mori, assisted by Junya Mori, with Nishimori’s artworks will be held on Sunday, November 11th from 11 am and on Thursday, November 15th from 6:30 pm.
 Please kindly note that the seats for the tea ceremony are limited, so please register early.
 Thank you.

 We are looking forward to seeing you and sharing a joy of Nishimori’s great artworks.